Ask question

 TLDR : Answer Summary

-For your 1-year retirement visa application in Thailand, you can use your current hotel as your residence address.
-However, you will need to ensure that your hotel files a TM30 (notification of foreigner in residence) on your behalf.
-It may also be advisable to obtain a document from the hotel confirming that you are a long-stay guest and have booked your room for an extended period, such as 3-4 months.
-It's recommended to check with your local immigration office for specific requirements related to living in a hotel, as they can vary.
+When applying for a one-year retirement visa in Thailand, you can use your hotel as your residence address.
+However, you will need to show a TM30 notification, which the hotel must file on your behalf.
+It may also be helpful to request a letter from the hotel confirming that you are a long-stay guest, as this is sometimes required to prevent issues with immigration authorities.

 NON-O RETIREMENT VISA RESOURCES / SERVICES